 Previous buyers also complimented Seagull/Godin’s customer service, and said that questions about the QI system or adjusting intonation were answered helpfully and promptly.

-The Canadian build quality and superior customer service is a real bargain, given that this guitar is available around the $500 mark.
+The Canadian build quality and superior customer service is a real bargain.
 Most other acoustics at this price are still built overseas.

 It’s not the best choice for loud, hard playing.

 Some people might not be impressed by the simple look of the guitar.
 It’s definitely not a flashy performer.

 See the S6 QI in action here: